 I research the military's role in political and economic change, particularly in democratizing and developing countries.

-In my dissertation, I explore why militaries sometimes respond to mass anti-regime protests with loyalty shifts, and what impact these shifts have on post-protest political development.
+In my book project, I explore why militaries sometimes respond to mass anti-regime protests with loyalty shifts, and what impact these shifts have on post-protest political development.

-As a Research Fellow at the Sié Chéou-Kang Center for International Security & Diplomacy, I supervise a project on private military and security companies and their services around the world.
+I am an adjunct professor at the University of Denver.
+I teach courses on international relations, comparative politics, and research methods.
+I am also a research fellow at the Sié Chéou-Kang Center for International Security & Diplomacy, where I manage a project on private military and security companies and their activities around the world.